microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-02.md

 ## Description

 - Provision your Azure SQL Database via Infrastructure-as-Code from within Azure Cloud Shell.
-The approach here is to leverage the Azure CLI (not the Azure portal) by executing a series of bash commands. _Friends don't let friends use UI to provision Azure services, right? ;)_
+The approach here is to leverage the Azure CLI (not the Azure portal) by executing a series of Azure CLI or PowerShell commands. _Friends don't let friends use UI to provision Azure services, right? ;)_
 - Update your app (re-build and re-deploy the Docker image) with the new connection string (as environment variable), test the app as an end-user, and play a game once deployed there.

 ## Success Criteria